NEW ZEALAND

 Whakaaria Mai - hymn

-Whakataka te Hou - karakia for storms
+Whakataka te Hou - karakia to cope with storms

 Whakatoria Mai - Once Were Warriors